 Do you suggest different dosages for people who are relatively healthy vs. dealing with a gut-related issue?

-For daily use and maintenance, I recommend 30 billion CFU (colony forming units), which is the dosage of one capsule of this probiotic supplement that we carry, and is also found in other probiotic supplements.
+For daily use and maintenance, I recommend 30 billion CFU (colony forming units).

 For patients dealing with specific gut issues—Candida, Crohn’s, IBS, and so on—or if you’re going to be taking antibiotics [more on this below], I typically recommend 100 billion CFU, because you’re trying to overcompensate for an imbalance.
 Some people may even take up to 300 billion CFU (with the guidance of a doctor).